ToshioCP/Gtk4-tutorial/gfm/sec9.md

 59 </interface>
 ~~~

-This is coded with XML structure.
+The structure of this file is XML.
 Constructs beginning with `<` and ending with `>` are called tags.
 And there are two types of tags, start tag and end tag.
 For example, `<interface>` is a start tag and `</interface>` is an end tag.